 - Eagle Building Materials

 - California Stucco

 - BMI Products

-Stucco can be mix with pigments to create a range of colors, or it can be used without pigment and simply bear the natural gray of its cement.
+Stucco can be mix with pigment to create a range of colors, or it can be used without pigment and simply bear the natural gray of its cement.
 Some contractors tend to use warm colors, such as yellow, pink, or orange, but beige and white are perhaps the most common colors used for stucco.
 Stucco can be painted, but it must cure for at least six weeks prior to painting.
-Coloring stucco is preferable to painting it because paint creates a routine maintenance issue, while pre-mixed coloring is permanent.
+Coloring stucco with pigment is far preferable to painting it because paint creates a regular maintenance issue, while pre-mixed coloring is permanent.